elambu91/mac-initial-setup/README.md

 # macOS Initial Setup Script

-An automated script to configure a new macOS system with sensible defaults and install commonly used development tools.
+An automated script to configure a new macOS system with MY favorite defaults and install commonly used development tools.

 ## What it does